jrsinclair/mazes-presentation/presentation.md

 <p style="margin-top: 3em"><small style="font-size: 25%">Sprites by <a href="http://www.indiedb.com/games/instant-dungeon">Scott Matott</a> used under the Open Game Art license (OGA-BY-3.0).</small></p>

 Note: Perhaps we could throw in some pixel art… and a random object or two.
 And suddenly you've got a game.

+---

+## So what?

+---

+## Is this the most performant way to create a maze?

+---

+## No.

+---

+## Is this the most memory-efficient way to create a maze?

+---

+## No.

+---

+## Why then?

+Note: Two reasons.

+---

+## Because it helps you think differently

+Note: 1.
+When we created that accessible version of the maze, that led to us creating a really interesting pixel-art rendering of the maze.
+All because we were looking at the problem with a different lens.
+Programming with immutable data structures and recursion is similar: It forces you to look at the problem in a different way.

+---

+## Because it's fun

+Note: I called this talk the 'joy' of immutable data, recursion, and pure functions.
+Sometimes it's fun to just explore an idea and see where it takes you.
+Sometimes it's fun to create a maze, just for the heck of it.
+And, personally, I think with all that's going on in the world, we could use a bit more fun and joy in our lives.

+Thank you.